karthik-33/karthik-33.github.io/_posts/2016-12-10-billboard.md

 #### Statistical tests

 Given the genre dependent trends observed above, I decided to run some t-tests on the number of weeks spent by Rock, Country and Rap tracks.
-None of these variables were not normally distributed, but I assumed that their means would be normally distributed by the Central Limit Theorem, given that the number of samples (tracks) for each of these categories exceeds the recommended 30-40.
+None of these variables were normally distributed, but I assumed that their means would be normally distributed by the Central Limit Theorem, given that the number of samples (tracks) for each of these categories exceeds the recommended 30-40.
 The variances of all these variables were fairly different, so I used Welch's t-tests for each pairwise comparison instead of Student t-tests.

 Here's the code I used to run the Welch's t-test: